c-14/dmenu-scripts/README.md

 ## Requirements
 The requirements are script-specific.
-Usually, the name of the script implies its requirement programs (e.g dmenu-udevil needs udevil).
+Usually, the name of the script implies its required programs (e.g dmenu-udevil needs udevil).

 Any special requirements are listed in the corresponding script section.